2-year-old missing toddler, King Hill is dead: Family says

 PHILADELPHIA (WPVI) -- Tragic news Sunday night in the search for missing 2-year-old King Hill.
-The family of the child confirms to Action News he has been found dead.
+The family of the child confirms to Action News he is dead.

 Police have been searching for Hill since July 7.
 While the family confirmed this tragic news, Philadelphia police are not releasing any details.